marisademeglio/media-overlays-js/README.md

 # Use

 See mo.html for an example of how to use.
+The main object is a backbone.js model which updates status variables that can be monitored for change, for example 'isPlaying' and 'currentTextUrl'.

 # Future additions